8051Enthusiast/delsum/README.md

 ```
 $ delsum check -m 'modsum width=16 module=ffff' -c 1234,5678,abcd file_a file_b file_c
 modsum width=16 module=ffff:
-    8:-2
+    0x8:-0x3
 ```

-In this case, the checksum matches in the part `8:-2`, where `-2` is relative from the end.
+In this case, the checksum matches in the part `0x8:-0x3`, where `-0x3` is relative from the end.
+This is an inclusive range, meaning that a checksum that goes from the start to the end would have the range `0x0:-0x1`.
 If the files were of sizes 15, 16 and 18 bytes respectively, then this output would mean that
 * `file_a` has checksum `1234` from byte 8 to 13
 * `file_b` has checksum `5678` from byte 8 to 14
 * `file_c` has checksum `abcd` from byte 8 to 16

 One can also have the end of parts be relative from the start of the file (and not the end) by using the `-s` flag.
+Furthermore, the `-S` and `-E` allow one to constrain where ranges begin and end by specifying ranges (also inclusive).
+For example, when normally, the ranges `0x1:0xa`, `0x3:0x10` and `0x4:0xb` would be output, specifying `-S0x0:0x3` would only allow the start part of the ranges to be between 0 and 3 inclusive, so `0x4` would not be printed.
+This can help avoid false positives and can also reduce execution time.

-There's a small chance that it will output something like `1,6:5,10` is output.
+There's a small chance that it will output something like `0x1,0x6:0x5,0x10` is output.
 This just means that each combination is possible.
-In this case, one would have `1:5`, `1:10` and `6:10`.
+In this case, one would have `0x1:0x5`, `0x1:0x10` and `0x6:0x10`.
-While `6:5` would theoretically also be a choice, it is not a valid one since it is backwards.
+While `0x6:0x5` would theoretically also be a choice, it is not a valid one since it is backwards.

 By exploiting the linearity of the checksums, this whole process can be done in roughly loglinear time, but just keep in mind that it has a big (linear) space overhead and you might run out of memory if you run it on a bunch of 500MB files.